 - We’ll then swing around to City Hall, another 18th century Georgian masterpiece.
 Once a guild hall, latterly the ceremonial headquarters of Dublin’s municipal government, this stunning neo-classical building is lined with useful mural paintings of Irish history, helping us to illustrate and visualize many of the historical talking points from our tour.

 - We finish just behind City Hall, by entering Dublin castle.
 This is now a splendid late Renaissance palace, dating from the 1600s.
 Formerly it was a heavily fortified medieval castle, of which many traces remain.
 This was also the centre of British power in Ireland for almost eight centuries and, as you might well imagine, is full of much history, some of that history very dark indeed.

-On the shorter two hour versions of this tour, we wrap up here, as many of our guests now feel ready for a break, to digest and discuss the wealth of information learned!
+- On the two hour versions of this tour, we wrap up here, as many of our guests now feel ready for a break, to digest and discuss the wealth of information learned!

-You also have the additional option, if desired, of adding on an extra half-hour, which means we can take you to around St Werburgh’s church, and Saint Patrick’s Cathedral.
-Or even via Saint Patrick’s Cathedral through the historic Liberties right to the doors of the Guinness Store House.
+- However, on the day, we are often able to offer guests additional options, if desired, of adding on an extra half-hour, which means we can take you either 1- to around St Werburgh’s church, and Saint Patrick’s Cathedral.
+Or even 2- via Saint Patrick’s Cathedral through the historic Liberties right to the doors of the Guinness Store House.